 Consolidation of SAP landscape

-Here in most cases you use either at least two clients in the same SAP system or you use two SAP systems.
-In most cases: there is no data exchange done yet between the systems.
-So any of the “clients” contains some data, which is not the same as in comparison to a different client.
-On the top: may be you use “SERC” service in one SAP client but not in the “other” SAP system.
+But in many cases: there is no data exchange done yet between the systems.
+So any of the “clients” or “Systems” contains some data, which is not the same as in comparison to a different client or system.
+On the top: may be you use “SERC” service in one SAP client but not in the other SAP system.

 The first step in consolidation is: you need to decide which SAP system will be used in future (new target system) and which SAP system will be stopped for use (source system of data).
 Luckily: you have two SAP systems to consider.
 Therefore: you have (HOPEFULLY !!
 This is an assumption you must check !!) the same basic EHS framwork.

 The specific roadmap to use for data migration depends on the used modules.
 In most cases:

-The “core”modules are used (e.g. to support MSDS/SDS generation, dangerous goods management, SVT, GLM).
+The “core” EHS sub modules are used (e.g. to support MSDS/SDS generation, dangerous goods management, SVT, GLM).

 Therefore. if you would like to migrate you need to check for:

 stuff quite easily either using EHS import or the you can upload data using EHS OCC